bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/office.md

 One big party is less cost-effective than multiple small parties.
 For example: throwing 1 big party for 70→100 morale costs more than throwing 3 small parties: 70→80, 80→90, 90→100.

 Don't be a cheapskate when it comes to tea/party.
-Energy and morale are vital to efficient office.
+Energy and morale are vital to an efficient office.
 Check the next part for the formulas.

 - It's fine to spend 500e3 per employee when throwing party.
 You can spend more if you want.
 - Try to maintain maximum energy/morale at all times.
 Personally, I always buy tea / throw party when energy/morale decreases to 99.5 (109.5, if I bought the relevant research upgrades).